Bachelor of Dental Sciences

 In today’s career concerned world, if you choose dentistry as a career, it can reward you.
 Many students now choose BDS (Bachelor of Dental Sciences), next only to MBBS (Bachelor of Medicine and Surgery).
 Though both are unique in their way, BDS holds a little edge over MBBS.
-BDS is cost-effective and of lesser time with the more accessible admission process and higher employment opportunities than MBBS.
+BDS as a course is cost-effective and takes lesser time to complete.
+It has accessible admission process and higher employment opportunities than MBBS.
 Moreover, a doctor’s degree with its inherent respect is icing on the cake.

 It is a five-year undergraduate dental course where the students learn various subjects:

-A student is awarded a BDS Degree, after five years of the successful completion of the four-year academic education and the one-year mandatory internship programme.
+A student is awarded a BDS Degree, after five years of the successful completion of the four-year academic education followed by one-year mandatory internship programme.

 Who is eligible for BDS?

-Any student who has cleared his/her 10+2 examination in Science stream and had Physics, Chemistry, Biology and English as the primary subjects can opt for the BDS course.
-However, the students have to score a minimum of 50% marks (40% with reserved category) in Physics, Chemistry and Biology combined averagely in their 12th boards and qualified the NEET entrance examination conducted by CBSE, every year.
+Any student who has cleared his/her 10+2 examination in Science stream and had Physics, Chemistry, Biology, and English as the primary subjects can opt for the BDS course.
+However, the students have to score a minimum of 50% marks (40% with reserved category) in Physics, Chemistry and Biology combined averagely in their 12th boards and qualify the NEET entrance examination conducted by CBSE, every respective year of an attempt.

 Qualifying for National Eligibility and Entrance Test or NEET is required to secure admissions into BDS program.
 It is an All India entrance exam conducted by CBSE (Central Board of Secondary Education) for admissions to MBBS/BDS courses in India offered by Medical/Dental Colleges approved by the Medical Council of India/Dental Council of India under the Union Ministry of Health and Family Welfare.